joshmiller17/spirecomm/README.md

 ### General Troubleshooting Tips
 - Check all log files for errors
-- Make sure you are using Python 3
+- Make sure you are using Python 3 with listed dependencies
-- Make sure you have installed kivy and py_trees
 - Make sure you never call print() in any code changes you've made to the AI
 - If running through ModTheSpire, check the ModTheSpire output for clues
 - If you made changes and you're not seeing them, did you re-run `python setup.py install` and restart Slay the Spire with mods?
 If you added files, you may also need to run `python setup.py build` before these steps.